 Talk with your loan officer if you're considering purchasing a distressed property owned by a bank or a government agency.

 At Veterans United, we require every home seller to sign the VA Amendment to Contract, even if the seller is a bank or a government agency, such as HUD, Fannie Mae or Freddie Mac.
-These agencies aren’t always willing to sign the VA Amendment to Contract when they’re selling their foreclosures and other distressed properties.
+These agencies aren't always willing to sign the VA Amendment to Contract when selling their foreclosures and other distressed properties.